Freenove/Freenove_Basic_Starter_Kit_for_ESP32/docs/source/fnk0061/codes/Python/27_2_Bluetooth.rst

 Open "Thonny", click "This computer" **->** "D:" **->** "Micropython_Codes" **->** "13.2_BLE_LED".
 Select "ble_advertising.py", right click your mouse to select "Upload to /", wait for "ble_advertising.py" to be uploaded to ESP32-WROVER and then double click "BLE_LED.py".

-BLE_LED
+13.2_BLE_LED
 -----------------------------------

 .. image:: ../_static/imgs/27_Bluetooth/Chapter27_44.png
     :align: center

 Compile and upload code to ESP32.
-The operation of the APP is the same as 13.1, you only need to change the sending content to "led_on" and "led_off" to operate LEDs on the ESP32-WROVER.
+The operation of the APP is the same as 27.1, you only need to change the sending content to "led_on" and "led_off" to operate LEDs on the ESP32-WROVER.

 Data sent from mobile APP: